 Hundreds of Swiss guards were slaughtered in the fighting and subsequent massacre.
 Their bodies were stripped, mutilated, and burned ; a sign that the French Revolution was set to devolve into even more aggression towards the king and those in power.

 As a result of this attack, the monarchy was soon overthrown, but the political situation still remained uncertain.

-Therefore, Marat urged “good citizens to go to the Abbaye to seize priests, and especially the officers of the Swiss guards and their accomplices, and run a sword through them.”
+Therefore, Marat, who by now had become the face of the sans-culottes urged “good citizens to go to the Abbaye to seize priests, and especially the officers of the Swiss guards and their accomplices, and run a sword through them.”

 This call encouraged Parisians to march to prisons armed with swords, hatchets, pikes, and knives.
 From September 2nd to the 6th, over a thousand prisoners were massacred — approximately half of all in Paris at the time.